melodylylin/mocap_camera/README.md

-# camera_calibration
+# mocap_camera
-This repository collects packages and methods for camera calibration.
+This repository is for camera extrinsically calibrated in the mocap volume